bensentropy/s3site/README.md

 .s3siteignore uses the fnmatch function see: https://docs.python.org/2/library/fnmatch.html

-Then run the sync command:
+Then run the sync command to publish all files in local directory to s3 bucket (note files are published with alc set to "public-read"):

 <pre>
 s3site sync
 </pre>

+## Road map

+* handle large files